 |Asset Level||Annual Fee Rate|

 For financial planning or consulting services, the firm may charge a fixed or hourly fee.
 If fixed, the fee will range from $2,500 to $10,000 for financial planning and $5,000 to $250,000 for consulting.
 This variance depends on the nature of the services being provided.
-If hourly, the fee will likely vary between $250 and $1,000.
+If hourly, the fee will likely range between $250 and $1,000.

 Veris Wealth Partners has no disclosures listed on its Form ADV, meaning it has a clean legal and regulatory record.